mucommander/mucommander/readme.txt

   the trash was empty.
 - Fixed an encoding issue affecting SFTP filenames on some platforms.
 - J2SSH library upgraded to 0.2.9 which fixes some bugs.
+- Fixed a bug in the text viewer and editor which prevented certain files from being opened.

 Known issues:
 - Korean translation is not up-to-date.